sgorgun/uml-design-basics/README.md

 ### 19. Designing a Class with Many Constructors

-Create a new _SimpleClass13_ class in the [SimpleClass13.cs](UmlDesignBasics/SimpleClass13.cs) file, and copy all class members (instance properties and the constructor with parameters) from the _SimpleClass10_ class to the _SimpleClass13_ class.
+Create the new _SimpleClass13_ class in the [SimpleClass13.cs](UmlDesignBasics/SimpleClass13.cs) file, and copy all class members (instance properties and the constructor with parameters) from the _SimpleClass10_ class to the _SimpleClass13_ class.

 Class diagram 19. _SimpleClass13_ class.